galdor/erl-jsv/doc/handbook.md

 - For type `array`, values are type checked and returned with each array element generated using the `value` constraint if it exists, or the `any` type if it does not.
-- For type `object`, values are type checked and returned with each key is keep as is and each value generated using the corresponding `members` or `values` constraint if they exist, or the `any` type if they do not.
+- For type `object`, values are type checked and returned with each key keep unmodified and each value generated using the corresponding `members` or `values` constraint if they exist, or the `any` type if they do not.
 - For types `uuid` and `ksuid`, values are type checked, formatted and converted to binaries.
 - For type `uri`, values are type checked and returned without any